-October 15: I'll be at NCMUG (North Coast MUG), talking about "How not to lose your data" — something every user should know.
+October 15: NCMUG (North Coast MUG), talking about "How not to lose your data" — something every user should know.

-November 20: I'll be at DVMUG (Diablo Valley MUG), covering the same topic.
+November 20: DVMUG (Diablo Valley MUG), covering the same topic.

-At both sessions, I'll likely also offer my reaction to whatever new products Apple winds up releasing over the next month or two: iPhone 5S, new iPads, iOS 7, OS X 10.9, Mac Pro, and other possible surprises.
+At both sessions, I also offered my initial reactions to Apple's latest products: iPhone 5S, new iPads, iOS 7, OS X 10.9, and Mac Pro.

 In addition to Bugs & Fixes, I continue to write op-ed pieces for Macworld.
 My most recent entry was "How much will Apple change iOS and OS X?."
 In it, I offered my hopes, fears and expectations as to what Apple would reveal at its Worldwide Developers Conference (WWDC) the following week.